actions/runner-container-hooks/docs/adrs/0072-using-ephemeral-containers.md

 ### Networking

 Ephemeral containers share the networking namespace of the pod they are attached to.
 This means that ephemeral containers can access the same network interfaces as the pod and can communicate with other containers in the same pod.
-However, ephemeral containers cannot have ports configured and as such the fields ports, livenessProbe, and readinessProbe are not available.
+However, ephemeral containers cannot have ports configured and as such the fields ports, livenessProbe, and readinessProbe are not available [^1][^2]

 In this scenario we have 3 containers in a pod: